zhangzheheng12345/Lightest/README.md

 ![build_pass](https://img.shields.io/badge/build-passing-green.svg)
 ![MIT_licensed](https://img.shields.io/badge/license-MIT-blue.svg)

-**Lightest**, the name of the project, means it provides a lightest C++ unit test framework.
+**Lightest**, the name of the project, means it provides a extremely light but meanwhile string C++ unit test framework.
 It's also quite flexible and customizable.

 The core library file is `/src/lightest.h`.
 Extensions will be provided in the future.

 It's header only.
 If you suddenly want to do some small experiments, or decide to write a very light project ( probably like this one ), **Lightest** will be a excellent choice.

-( *Your compiler has to support C++11 if you want to use this library because the library is partly based on lambda expression.*
+Following features are supported:

+* Automatic registration for testing, configuring and data processing functions.
+* Loggers such as MSG and FAIL.
+* Assertions.
+* Pretty output, include coloring (cross platform supported).
+* Test data collecting.
+* Timers.
+* Configurations are supported if you want.

-*Also, the project has only been tested on clang++ in Ubuntu, and MSVC (Visual Studio) in Windows 10* )
+( *Your compiler has to support C++11.
+Also, the project has only been tested on clang++ in Ubuntu, and MSVC (Visual Studio) in Windows 10* )

 ## Example